 Posted on July 29, 2019

 Whether you live in Columbia, Fulton, or Ellicott City, your Howard County home is valuable to you.
 But if you have developed reduced mobility that now requires you to use a wheelchair, then it can feel like the dream of aging in place is slipping away.
-But fortunately, there are many changes that you can make to your home so that it is more comfortable and accessible to you in a wheelchair.
+Fortunately, there are many changes that you can make to your home so that it is more comfortable and accessible to you in a wheelchair.
 Here are three ways that you can make your home wheelchair-accessible.

 First, you should consider adding a ramp to your home’s entrance.
 This simple addition can take all the worry out of entering and exiting your home, whether that is in the front yard or even on the back deck or patio.
 And, if you don’t currently have the space to install a ramp, you can add a vertical platform or wheelchair lift instead.
 Another simple but significant change is to have the doorways widened.
 If you’ve never been in a wheelchair before, you likely haven’t considered this, but it can be difficult to get a wheelchair through standard-size doors.
 You can also lower the handles in your doors to make them easier for you to reach.